 1 T. egg white powder (I use NOW brand)

-1 T. unflavored, unsweetened whey protein powder (I use NOW brand)
+1 T. plain whey protein powder

 ½ tsp. baking powder